Blog

 Growth Potential

-Several factors are fueling the growth of the spirulina market, including:
+Several factors are fuelling the growth of the spirulina market, including:

-6. Emerging new application areas, such as biorefineries and aquaculture, further expand the market potential.
+6. Costas describes emerging new application areas such as biorefineries, and aquaculture, and widening the market potential.

 Economic Benefits